David Crosby and Dennis Elsas

 You've heard that voice before - the warm, friendly sound that has made Dennis Elsas one of New York's most popular radio personalities.
-With creative musical programming and insightful artist interviews, he's delighted audiences for many years - including weekdays from 2-6pm as the afternoon host on WFUV since 2000.
+With creative musical programming and insightful artist interviews, he continues in that tradition every weekday afternoon on WFUV (2-6PM).

-Elsas spent over twenty-five years at WNEW-FM.
-On the air, he developed a close relationship with his listeners, including the creation of the innovative Beach Party program.
-As music director, he helped to shape the station's sound as one of the country's most influential progressive radio stations.
-It gave him the opportunity to meet and interview many of his rock heroes, including Mick Jagger, Pete Townshend, Paul McCartney and John Lennon.
+Dennis spent over twenty-five years at WNEW-FM when the station was known as the place "Where Rock Lives."
+As music director and on-air host he helped to shape the station's legacy as one of the country's most influential progressive radio stations.
+It gave him the opportunity to meet and interview many of his rock heroes, including Pete Townshend, Mick Jagger, Paul McCartney, and John Lennon.
 His 1974 interview with Lennon has achieved legendary status among Beatle fans and rock historians, and was one of the first contemporary radio shows to be included in the permanent collection of the Paley Center for Media (formerly the Museum of Televison and Radio).
 It has been excerpted for use in the Beatles Anthology, numerous books and most recently the PBS award-winning film Lennon NYC.

 Though proud of his past accomplishments, Dennis is clear about what he's focused on today.
 "The most exciting thing about being on the air at WFUV is the freedom to discover new music and share it with an appreciative audience.
-Plus there's a great atmosphere here that encourages so many opportunities for memorable interviews and performances in Studio A. The challenge of blending old and new favorites - the quest for the perfect segue - has always been my passion."
+Plus there's a great atmosphere here that encourages so many opportunities for memorable interviews and performances in Studio A. The challenge of blending old and new favorites -- the quest for the perfect segue never ends."

 Queens native and Westchester resident, Dennis is married and enjoys spending time with his ever-growing family living nearby.